War crimes in the Kosovo War: Criminal prosecutions of Serbian leaders before the ICTY

-Domestic Trials
+Domestic trials in Serbia

-First cases
+Petrović case

-The first trials in Serbia & FRY regarding the atrocities against Kosovar Albanians had occurred in 2000 in front martial courts, as accounts of murder.
-The Niš Military Court had in late 2000 found guilty for the murder of 2 Albanian civilians on 28 March 1999 in the village of Gornja Sušica near Pristina: Captain Dragiša Petrović and army reservists sergeant Nenad Stamenković and Tomica Jović.
-Petrović got 4 years and 10 months, while Stamenković and Jović sentenced to four and a half years each.
-The trial had dragged on as the Supreme Military Court had abolished the verdicts and issued a retrial, until finished in late 2003 in front of it when all three indictees were found guilty for the same crime.
-However, their sentences increased – 9 years for Petrovic and 7 for Stamenkovic and Jovic each.
+The first trials in Serbia & FRY regarding the atrocities against Kosovar Albanians occurred in 2000 in front of martial courts, as charges of murder.
+The Niš Military Court in late 2000 found Captain Dragiša Petrović and army reservists sergeant Nenad Stamenković and Tomica Jović guilty of the murder of two Albanian civilians on 28 March 1999 in the village of Gornja Sušica near Pristina.
+Petrović got four years and ten months, while Stamenković and Jović were sentenced to four and a half years each.
+The Supreme Military Court overturned the verdicts and ordered a retrial at which they were again found guilty.
+In late 2003, their sentences were increased to nine years for Petrovic and seven each for Stamenkovic and Jovic.